Correct-by-Design Control Synthesis of Stochastic Multi-agent Systems: a Robust Tensor-based Solution: Framework and approach

 \subsection{Problem statement $\&$ Approach}

-Correct-by-design methods for infinite-state (particularly continuous-state) stochastic systems typically rely on finite-state abstractions \cite{tabuada2009verification} and on approximate simulation relations \cite{haesaert2020robust,schon2024bayesian} to carry guarantees across models.
+Correct-by-design methods for infinite-state (particularly continuous-state) stochastic systems typically rely on finite-state abstractions \cite{tabuada2009verification} and on approximate simulation relations \cite{haesaert2020robust,schon2023verifying} to carry guarantees across models.
 Our prior work \cite{wang2025unraveling} mitigated the curse of dimensionality in finite-state control synthesis while preserving provable guarantees.
-This paper extends previous results to continuous-state multi-agent systems.
-In this paper, we focus on continuous-state systems and develop an approach that preserves correct-by-design guarantees while remaining computationally and memory efficient as state spaces grow.
+In this paper, we focus on continuous-state systems and develop an approach that preserves correct-by-design guarantees while remaining computationally and memory efficient as state spaces grow. \ruohan{We consider multi-agent systems with decoupled agent dynamics and a coupled specification. }

-\textbf{\textit{Problem statement:}} \textit{Given a specification $\phi$ with DFA $\DFA_\phi$ and a probability $p\in[0,1]$, synthesize control strategies $\mathbf{C}_{\boldsymbol{\pi}}$ for a multi-agent system $\mdpM$ such that the controlled system satisfies $\phi$ with a lower bound, i.e.,
+\textbf{\textit{Problem statement:}} \textit{Given a specification $\phi$ with DFA $\DFA_\phi$ and a probability $p\in[0,1]$, synthesize control strategies $\mathbf{C}_{\boldsymbol{\pi}}$ for a multi-agent system $\mdpM$ such that the controlled system satisfies $\phi$ with a lower bound, i.e., \begin{tightdisplay}

-} Figure~\ref{fig:paper_overview} presents a schematic overview of our approach, exemplified on a three-agent system.
-Red-shaded: the continuous-state three-agent system is abstracted by three finite gMDPs with per-agent similarity bounds.
-Blue-shaded: per-agent components are composed at nodes over a tensor tree, and then propagated along tree edges to yield the overall (high-dimensional) satisfaction probability, depicted as the 3-D surface on the right.